Code Bell

 Yes and no. Nurse Practitioners are GREAT but they do not have the breadth of knowledge that a physician has.
 So for everyday illness and common things- great but for something more serious- a physician has the more in-depth training to go on.

-Is it tough to have a job that consists exclusively of ruining peoples' days?Male nurses are on the rise especially in higher acuity care (Intensive care units).
+Are Hollywood execs as nightmarish as depicted on TV?Male nurses are on the rise especially in higher acuity care (Intensive care units).
 It is still predominantly female but there is a rise in male nurses.
 AND contrary to popular belief- they are not all gay.
 Alot are military or second career.

 I no longer work in the NICU but when I did we attended all of the high risk deliveries (those with known prenatal diagnoses that require immediate care, any with perinatal complications, preterm deliveries, multiplies and all cesarean sections).
 Even though we attended all of those deliveries not all of those infants were admitted to the NICU.
 I would have no idea what the percentage would be but it is very low.